Risk-Score Threshold Calibration for Auto-Approval¶

 Why It Works¶

-Risk calibration works because three things are true at once.
-First, a learned risk score with monotonic revert-rate distribution converts an opaque "is this safe?" question into a numeric trade-off where moving the threshold up shifts the marginal automated approval to a strictly riskier diff than the previous marginal one (arXiv:2605.30208).
-Second, organization-scale telemetry — revert and incident counts attributable to each score bucket — funds recalibration when the underlying diff distribution drifts.
-Third, a deterministic validation pass at the end of the funnel catches the cases where the model under-estimates risk, so the threshold is not the sole safety boundary.
+Risk calibration works because three things hold at once.
+First, the empirical revert-rate distribution across the score is monotonic, so each threshold move maps to a known marginal change in expected reverts (arXiv:2605.30208).
+Second, organization-scale telemetry — revert and incident counts per score bucket — funds recalibration when the diff distribution drifts.
+Third, a deterministic validation pass catches model under-estimates, so the threshold is not the sole safety boundary.
+Remove any one and the dial degrades: a monotonic score without telemetry is unmeasured; telemetry without validation makes every miscalibration a production incident.

 Prerequisites¶

-Calibration requires infrastructure the pattern's industrial provenance can hide.
-Before adopting it:
+Calibration requires infrastructure the pattern's industrial provenance can hide:

-- Revert/incident telemetry per score bucket — without per-percentile observation, the curve is unmeasured and the threshold is a hope.
+- Revert/incident telemetry per score bucket — without per-percentile observation, the curve is unmeasured.

-- Deterministic validation backstop — a final check (linters, type checks, sandboxed test execution) catches score under-estimates before they land.
-Without it, the threshold is the only safety boundary.
+- Deterministic validation backstop — linters, type checks, and sandboxed test execution catch score under-estimates before they land.

-- Stable feature signals — Diff Risk Score features assume authorship, churn, and blast radius are stably observable.
+- Stable feature signals — authorship, churn, and blast-radius features must be stably observable (arXiv:2605.30208).
 Microservice sprawl with rotating owners degrades feature quality.

 - Periodic recalibration cadence — the diff distribution shifts as the codebase, tooling, and AI-author mix change.
-A threshold set in Q1 will not be the right threshold in Q4.
+A threshold set in Q1 will not be right in Q4.

 When This Backfires¶

-- Small / low-telemetry teams cannot measure revert rate or incident rate per percentile bucket.
-The threshold becomes a guess, and any reported safety number is unverifiable.
-Static path-based routing via tiered code review gives equivalent safety at lower operational overhead in this regime.
+- Small / low-telemetry teams cannot measure revert or incident rate per percentile bucket, so the threshold becomes an unverifiable guess.
+Static path-based routing via tiered code review gives equivalent safety at lower overhead here.

-- Regulated domains (medical devices, automotive safety, financial compliance) often mandate documented human sign-off on every change.
-Auto-approval at any risk percentile may violate audit requirements regardless of empirical safety.
+- Regulated domains (medical devices, automotive safety, financial compliance) often mandate documented human sign-off on every change, so auto-approval may violate audit requirements regardless of empirical safety.

-- Calibration-aware adversaries — a contributor who knows the feature space can structure malicious diffs to land in the auto-approved tier.
-Single-knob calibration optimizes for the average diff distribution, not a worst-case adversary.
+- Calibration-aware adversaries can structure malicious diffs to land in the auto-approved tier; single-knob calibration optimizes for the average diff, not a worst-case adversary.

-- Novel architectural styles — risk scores trained on prior diff distributions misclassify the first wave of a new framework or AI-generated pattern.
-The model is correct on average and wrong on the new thing.
+- Novel architectural styles — risk scores trained on prior distributions misclassify the first wave of a new framework or AI-generated pattern: correct on average, wrong on the new thing.

 - Ground-truth deficiencies cap the dial.
-Independent work argues no amount of threshold tuning compensates when human review labels themselves encode workflow constraints rather than objective risk (arXiv:2604.24525).
-Static analysis baselines have measured false-negative rates around 50% on real vulnerable commits, with 22% triggering no warning at all (Endor Labs: False Negatives in SAST) — when an upstream stage is that noisy, threshold tuning on the downstream score moves the visible curve without necessarily moving the actual one.
+No threshold tuning compensates when human review labels encode workflow constraints rather than objective risk (arXiv:2604.24525).
+Static analysis baselines have measured ~50% false-negative rates on real vulnerable commits, 22% triggering no warning (Endor Labs: False Negatives in SAST) — when an upstream stage is that noisy, tuning the downstream score moves the visible curve without moving the actual one.

 Example¶

-What the published RADAR data point looks like as a calibration curve.
-The paper reports two operating points directly — the 25th and 50th percentile thresholds — plus the baseline comparison:
+The published RADAR data as a calibration curve.
+The paper reports two operating points — the 25th and 50th percentile thresholds — plus the baseline:

 | Percentile threshold | Auto-approve rate | Revert rate | Incident rate |